India's ashrams: Havens for spirituality or scandalous snake pits? | DW | 11.01.2021

-Indian web-series "Aashram" has created a stir after showing sexual abuse by Hindu holy men.
-Religious activists say depictions of sex and drug abuse by holy men discredits Hinduism, but others differ.
+The Indian web-series "Aashram" has created a stir after showing sexual abuse by Hindu holy men.
+Religious activists say depictions of sex and drug abuse by holy men discredit Hinduism, but is that true?

 "Let go of everything, your attachments, your wealth, your desires.
 Then you will experience eternal bliss."